asherkuu/modif-ai-docs/README.md

 ### Quick Start

-You can create a new Ariadocs project using the command:
+You can create a new ModifAiDocs project using the command:

 ```bash
 npx create-aria-doc <project-directory>